-Invisible braces (invisable braces) — work to correct the alignment of your teeth without the obvious metal brackets and wires of traditional braces.
-You can have invisible teeth braces fitted in the Broadway Family Dental office, where you take your family for all their dental needs.
+Invisible braces work to correct the alignment of your teeth without the obvious metal brackets and wires of traditional braces.
+You can have invisible teeth braces fitted at the cosmetic dentistry clinic in Broadway, where you take your family for all their dental needs.
 Ask about Invisalign aligners, which invisibly shift teeth into position without permanent brackets.

 Your family dentist in Brooklyn provides children and adults who need teeth alignment with an invisible braces option.
 While traditional metal braces have a long history of success, they distract from your appearance, which can be detrimental during social or career-oriented activities.
 Invisible teeth braces do the same job without the stigma of metal braces.

 The dentists at Broadway Family Dental understand the importance of straight teeth — not just for aesthetic reasons, but for health reasons.
 Crooked teeth can lead to:

 - Headaches or even earaches

 - Speech problems